Mealworm: In waste disposal

-In 2015, it was discovered that mealworms can degrade polystyrene into usable organic matter at a rate of about 34–39 milligrams per day.
-Additionally, no difference was found between mealworms fed only Styrofoam and the mealworms fed conventional foods, during the one-month duration of the experiment.
-Microorganisms inside the mealworm's gut are responsible for degrading the polystyrene, with mealworms given the antibiotic gentamicin showing no signs of degradation.
+In 2015, it was discovered that 100 mealworms can degrade polystyrene into usable organic matter at a rate of about 34–39 milligrams per day.
+No difference was found between mealworms fed only Styrofoam and the mealworms fed conventional foods, during the one-month duration of the experiment.
+Microorganisms inside the mealworm's gut are responsible for degrading the polystyrene, proven by reducing the property of degradation when mealworms were given gentamicin.
 Isolated colonies of the mealworm's gut microbes, however, have proven less efficient at degradation than the bacteria within the gut.